rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     | Node 1 |  | Node 2 |                     | Node 3 |  | Node 4 |
     ==========  ==========                     ==========  ==========

 In this example network, if Node 1 sends a packet to Node 2, both Node 2 and the bridge see the packet.
 Node 2 accepts the packet, and the bridge silently drops the packet to the bit bucket.
 Now suppose Node 1 sends a packet to Node 3.
-Node 2 and the bridge will see the packet.
-Node 2 will drop the packet in its bit bucket, but the bridge will send the packet over to Hub B where both Node 3 and Node 4 will see it.
-Node 3 will act on the packet and Node 4 will ignore it.
-This is much more efficient as each node only has to do collision detection for two other devices (the other node on its hub, and the bridge).
+Node 2 and the bridge see the packet.
+Node 2 drops the packet in its bit bucket, but the bridge sends the packet to Hub B where both Node 3 and Node 4 see it.
+Node 3 acts on the packet and Node 4 ignores it.
+This is much more efficient because each node has to do collision detection for only two other devices (the other node on its hub, and the bridge).
 You can see how this improves things if you have dozens or hundreds of nodes on a hub network.
 Today however, bridges have lost their role as performance enhancers due to the prevalence of switches, and you'll soon find out exactly why.
-Bridges are primarily used today as specialized devices such as transparent firewalls or data filters, but that is a discussion for a future class.
+Bridges are primarily used today as specialized devices such as transparent firewalls or data filters, but we won't be discussing that in this paper.

 #### Switches

 At first glance, switches are indistinguishable from hubs.
 They look identical, but the magic is all on the inside.
 Whereas hubs operate entirely on the physical layer, a switch steps up to the data-link layer and functions more like a bridge than a hub.
 If you recall from the earlier example, every node on a hub has to do collision detection and prevention with every other node on the hub and any other hubs that are directly attached to it.
-If a node is attached to a switch on the other hand, it only has to avoid collisions with the switch itself.
+If a node is attached to a switch, however, the node has to avoid collisions with only the switch.
 How is this possible?
 Well, that's where the magic comes in.

-Imagine if you will, that every single port on a hub was a bridge.
+Imagine that every single port on a hub was a bridge.
 This bridge would only send any given packet directly to the single machine the packet is destined to.
 This is exactly how a switch operates.
-By "memorizing" the MAC addresses of all devices attached to it, a switch is capable of looking at a packet's destination, and sending the packet out only the single port where the destination node is attached.
-This means that on a switch, a machine will only see packets that are intended for it.
+By memorizing the MAC addresses of all devices attached to it, a switch is capable of looking at a packet's destination, and sending the packet to only the single port where the destination node is attached.
+This means that on a switch, a machine sees only packets that are intended for it.
 Not only does this prevent collisions, but it also increases overall throughput as multiple machines may send packets at the same time.

     =================================================================
     |                            Switch A                           |